hnrobert/sslly-nginx/README.md

 - 🔁 **Hot Reload**: Updates Nginx configuration without downtime when files change
 - 🛡️ **Error Recovery**: Maintains the last working configuration and rolls back on failures
 - 🐳 **Docker Ready**: Runs as a containerized service with Docker Compose
+- 🌐 **FRP Integration**: Easy integration with FRP for secure remote access to local services
 - 🚀 **CI/CD Pipeline**: Includes GitHub Actions workflows for testing, building, and releasing

 ## How It Works